-Once the mission is established, and the strategy is in place to implement the objectives, the focus of the plan moves on to setting goals.
+Once the mission is established, and the strategy is to implement the objectives, the plan’s focus moves on to setting goals.
 These are specific time-based measurements for implementing strategy towards the company’s objectives.
 A business will have many purposes, each describing a desired future condition.

-The dual purposes of goal setting are (a) to establish a measure for evaluating the success of the business, and (b) set priorities for its management and staff, who are accountable for the accomplishment of the goals.
+The dual purposes of goal setting are (a) to establish a measure for evaluating the business’s success and (b) set priorities for its management and staff, who are accountable for the accomplishment of the goals.
 Goals help keep management focused.

-Formal business plans assist the entrepreneur to ‘communicate’ with and “sell’ ideas to external professionals (e.g., accountants, bankers).
+Formal business plans help the entrepreneur ‘communicate’ with and “sell’ ideas to external professionals (e.g., accountants, bankers).
 Proper plans also enhance relationships with suppliers by letting them see the longer-term opportunities in your business vision.
 The process required to produce a formal business plan may be more important than the final document itself.
-Still, BOTH, its development, and the finished business plan are likely to be essential to long-term business performance.
+Still, BOTH its development and the finished business plan are likely to be essential to long-term business performance.